nachoaIvarez/flexbox-react/README.md

 Unopinionated, standard compilant flexbox components.
 You don't need to learn any propietary syntax, classnames or API's.
 If you know how to use flexbox, you know how to use flexbox-react components.
 </big></p>
 <p align="center"><big>
-Finally, you get to see your code and figure out how are nodes laid out without jumping around between css files.
+Finally, you get to see your code and figure out how are nodes laid out without jumping between css files.
 Leave css files for the looks and actual aesthetics, not layout.
 </big></p>
 <p align="center"><big>
 No hardcoded, bloated, unnecesary vendor prefixes, by http://caniuse.com.
 And just what your browser needs!
 Based on your userAgent.